baofengs/tricks/README.md

 ---
-title: Blogging Like a Hacker: bar
+title: Blogging Like a Hacker
 lang: zh-cn
 ---